The-Social-Proof-Foundation/docs/getting-started/whitepaper.md

 # Whitepaper

-We encourage you to explore our Whitepaper to learn about our platform's core features, architecture, and technical specifications.
+For a comprehensive overview of MySocial's architecture, protocols, and technical design decisions, please refer to our Whitepaper.

 {% embed url="https://www.mysocial.network/whitepaper" %}